The Fear of Pigeons

 • Overwhelming presence: Pigeons tend to move around in flocks and any large number of birds in confined spaces might trigger feelings of being outnumbered or trapped.
 A confined space could even be a park where pigeons are taking up a large area and making you feel like you cannot move freely.

 • Learned behaviour: As with all fears, observing others reacting fearfully to pigeons can lead to developing a similar fear.
+This is particularly true for parents passing on the fear to children.
 Whether through negative language or avoidance behaviours, young children pick up our cues, whether we want them to or not.

 Which Aspects of Pigeons Trigger Fear?

-• Flapping wings: The sudden, violent flapping when pigeons take flight has the power to startle, even those who have no fear of birds or pigeons.
+• Flapping wings: The sudden flapping when pigeons take flight has the power to startle, even those who have no fear of birds or pigeons.
+Even the sound of flapping can send someone with a pigeon phobia into panic.

 • Unpredictable movements: Pigeons’ often display quick, jerky movements, leaving you unsure as to what action they are about to do next.